Malachyiii/snowcast_package/README.md

     Parameters
     ----------
     tiff_image_name : str
-        Path to the ASO Geotiff image.
+        Path to the Geotiff image.
     groundtruth : Boolean, optional
         True/False Do you want actual observed values.
 The default is False.